phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/cyber-threat-intelligence/opencti.md

 2. (Optional) **Docker Portainer**, a very lightweight node, easy to install and has user-friendly GUI, you can find it out [here](https://docs.portainer.io/start/install-ce/server/docker/linux)

 ### Troubleshooting

-This is the time when eveything become interesting when i encountered some kinda tricky buggies.
+This is where things get interesting!
+While deploying the OpenCTI stack via Docker Swarm for scalability, I encountered some tricky issues.

-First time when i was deploying the OpenCTI Stack, I encountered an issue with the 'health check' feature that prevented the stack from starting.
+Initially, the stack wouldn’t start due to a problem with the `health check` feature in Docker.
+After researching and reconfiguring the `docker-compose.yml`, I successfully got OpenCTI running.

+The issue arose because Docker Swarm uses the older 3.9 specification, which doesn’t support the newer Docker Compose spec or the `depends_on` directive.
+To resolve this, I removed the `health_check` section and adjusted the configuration accordingly.

 Error Preferences:
 1. https://github.com/OpenCTI-Platform/docker/issues/322
 2. https://stackoverflow.com/questions/57406409/unsupported-compose-file-version-1-0-even-when-i-have-the-right-compatability
 3. https://github.com/OpenCTI-Platform/docker/pull/310

 * Example of provided OpenCTI docker-compose.yml file